cdave1/ftgles/INSTALL.md

+# Quick Install

+Enter these commands at your terminal if you want to see the Demo projects in action:

+	git clone git@github.com:cdave1/ftgles.git
+	git clone git@github.com:cdave1/freetype2-ios.git
+	cd freetype2-ios/
+	bash install.sh
+	cd ../ftgles
+	ln -s ../freetype2-ios freetype2
+	cd Xcode
+	bash install.sh

+At this point, it should be possible to compile and run the Xcode projects in your ftgles/Demos/iOS folder.

 # Build the FTGLES Static Library

 These instructions allow you to build FTGLES into a static library that you can use in another Xcode project.